-You submit grades online through the BYU homepage or through Learning Suite.
+You submit grades online through the BYU homepage.
 The Instructional Programs Coordinator can enter grades electronically if you encounter difficulties.
 It is vital that you submit grades before the deadline.
 If you happen to miss the grade submission deadline, a grade of "NS" displays on each student's transcript, and you will need to fill out a "Grade Change Authorization Form" for every student in the class.